fraunhoferfokus/openstack-formula/HOWTO.rst

 assigned to.
-Targeting for this assigning can be done in several ways (for details see `Storing Static Data in the Pillar`_) and is done in a top file called *top.sls* placed in the directory specified unter *pillar_roots* on the master.
+Targeting for this assigning can be done in several ways (for details see `Storing Static Data in the Pillar`_) and is done in a top file called *top.sls* placed in the directory specified under *pillar_roots* on the master.

 .. _Storing Static Data in the Pillar: